The Big Bad is a crazy homophobe who actively focuses his efforts into killing George and Ted while practically ignoring Alice and Bob.

 ...Sadly, George only lives long enough to die from his injuries later in a hospital.

-Alternatively, as George goes to inform his same-sex love interest he's okay it turns out the love interest died of something totally unrelated to the rest of the story.
+As George goes to inform his same-sex love interest he's okay it turns out the love interest died of something totally unrelated to the rest of the story.

 Deconstructed: George considers himself an inferior person as a gay man, due to his conflicted religious views and sexuality.
 This leads him to care less about his own life and take too much risk in a battle, leading to his death.